Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

   - managementZoneId: "projects/infrastructure/management-zone/zone.id"
 ```

-### Referencing other json templates
+### Referencing other JSON templates
-Json templates are usually defined inside of project configuration and then references in same project:
+JSON templates are usually defined inside of a project configuration and then referenced in same project:

 **testproject/auto-tag/auto-tag.yaml:**
 ```yaml